Muh-Hamza-99/blog/posts/goals-for-2024.md

 The first option is better in terms of comfort, since each term has an easy number of courses.
 However, it is cost-inefficient, since I will have to pay almost *$1800 more*.

-The second option is much more cose-efficient but at the cost of a medium but still doable number of courses.
+The second option is much more cost-efficient but at the cost of a medium but still doable number of courses.

 My aim is to try and complete at least 5 courses during the work terms to gain an advantage in upcoming work terms and potentially reduce the degree duration.